 This project would give Casitas access to its SWP Table A allocation as well as Article 21 surplus water when available.
-The Department of Water Resources (2018) estimates a long-term average of a total of 50,000 AFY of Article 21 water would be available to SWP contractors.
-Because Article 21 water is not available in all years and the amount available to Casitas is uncertain, it is not considered a reliable source of water for the CWRP.
 Option SWP 03 would also allow Casitas to enter into contracts with Santa Barbara County entities for surplus water or water produced from the Santa Barbara seawater desalination plant.